javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

     This may lead to strange results if we sort these country names.
 Usually people would expect `Zealand` to come after `Österreich` in the list.

-To understand what happens, let's review the internal representation of strings in JavaScript.

-All strings are encoded using [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
+To understand what happens, we should be aware that strings in Javascript are encoded using [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 That is: each character has a corresponding numeric code.

-There are special methods that allow to get the character for the code and back.
+There are special methods that allow to get the character for the code and back:

 `str.codePointAt(pos)`
 : Returns a decimal number representing the code for the character at position `pos`: